jaehyeokoh/jaehyeokoh.github.io/projects/project1_LLM_controlled_robot.md

 Determining a valid grasp pose for a robot is a challenging task.
 Large Language Models (LLMs) cannot directly compute physically valid grasp poses.
 In this system, the LLM selects which object to grasp, and delegates the grasp pose generation to AnyGrasp.

 However, AnyGrasp’s performance is highly sensitive to occlusion of the object surface in the point cloud.
-When the lateral surfaces of the object are not captured from the camera’s viewpoint, the resulting partial point cloud often causes AnyGrasp to generate collision-prone grasp poses, as illustrated in  **Fig.  7**.
+When lateral surfaces of the object are not captured from the camera’s viewpoint, the resulting partial point cloud often causes AnyGrasp to generate collision-prone grasp poses, as illustrated in  **Fig.  7**.

 Additionally, the absence of side-view data limits the robot’s ability to plan side grasps.
 Without a complete representation of the object’s lateral boundaries, AnyGrasp may fail to propose valid side approaches, as shown in **Fig. 8**.
 This makes side point cloud interpolation a critical step for ensuring both collision-free and expanding the range of valid grasp poses.